cnscockburn/ECGInfographic/index.md

+#The ECG: How does it work, and why?
 ## The infographic

 This infographic was created as part of a coursework assignment for Physiology 1A for Biomedical Engineers, at the University of Bristol.